shaheerkj/containerization/README.md

 You can run **100 containers** from the same image but each container gets its own writable layer.

+You understand image layers, [read this doc](https://docs.docker.com/get-started/docker-concepts/building-images/understanding-image-layers/).

 #### How containers use layers

 When you run a container:

-1. All image layers are stacked together to create a unified filesystem view
+1. All image layers are stacked together to create a unified filesystem view.
 2. A new writable layer is added on top specifically for that container
 3. The container can make changes (create/modify files) in this writable layer
 4. The original image layers stay untouched and read-only